iconofsin/literate-evm-dev/src/UniswapV1/factory.md

 `exchange_to_token` is a mapping to resolve Exchange addresses to ERC20 token addresses.

 `id_to_token` is a mapping to resolve ERC20 token identities (serial numbers as defined by the `tokenCount` counter) to ERC20 token addresses.

+NOTE.
+Mapping declarations of the form `_valueType[_keyType]` follow the syntax of the Vyper version used (`0.1.0b4`), but also `0.1.0b4` will error when compiling Uniswap v1 code.
+Same goes for [Exchange](./exchange.md), and I have been unable to solve this mystery so far.
+Please let me know if _you_ know what's up.

 ```python
 @public